SolarCity posts smaller loss, raises full-year outlook

-SolarCity Corp (SCTY.O), the largest residential solar installer in the United States, raised its full-year forecast for panel installations after reporting a smaller first-quarter loss.
+May 7 SolarCity Corp, the largest residential solar installer in the United States, raised its full-year forecast for panel installations after reporting a smaller first-quarter loss.

 The company said it expects to deploy 105-110 megawatt of solar panels in the second quarter and raised its 2014 forecast to 500-550 MW from the 475-525 MW it had projected earlier.